 After you’ve been injured in a rideshare accident, there are three main scenarios that can help you determine which insurance policy can cover your damages, which can include medical expenses like hospital bills and surgeries, lost wages, pain and suffering, and property damage.

 - The app is off: If you were injured by a driver who was logged off their rideshare app at the time of the accident, their personal policy will cover damages.
 The rideshare company is not involved at all.

-- The app is turned on and in driver mode: If the driver is logged into their app, Uber and Lyft’s insurance policy can be accessed and covers up to $25,000 for property damaged, $50,000 for bodily injury per person, and $100,000 for bodily injury per accident.
+- The app is turned on and in driver mode: If the driver is logged into their app, Uber and Lyft’s insurance policy can be accessed and may cover the property damaged and any bodily injuries.

-- The driver is carrying a passenger or on their way to a passenger: Uber and Lyft will extend their coverage to at least $1 million per accident.
+- The driver is carrying a passenger or on their way to a passenger: Uber and Lyft will extend their coverage when necessary.

 However, since Florida is considered a no-fault state, drivers can expect to look to their personal injury protection (PIP) benefits to cover their damages.

 There are many factors that can contribute to a rideshare accident, and most are the same factors that can lead to any motor vehicle accident.
 Some rideshare drivers, for example, will speed in order to get through as many rides as possible and make more money, reducing their reaction times.
 Others can get into accidents as a result of distracted driving when they’re looking at their apps or navigation systems.